-Alexandria, VA, March 19, 2018 – The American Society of Travel Agents (ASTA) is responding vigorously to the recent error-ridden CheatSheet.com article about travel agents entitled "This Is the No. 1 Secret to Cheap Travel That Your Travel Agent Won’t Tell You" by Barri Segal.
+Alexandria, VA, March 19, 2018 – The American Society of Travel Advisors (ASTA) is responding vigorously to the recent error-ridden CheatSheet.com article about travel agents entitled "This Is the No. 1 Secret to Cheap Travel That Your Travel agent Won’t Tell You" by Barri Segal.
 The uproar presents an opportunity to educate journalists and consumers about travel agents' value and responding to the inaccuracies in the CheatSheet.com article will help drive home the message that agents provide an invaluable service to the consumer: helping us all see the world.

 Here is ASTA’s response to CheatSheet.com’s assertions: